CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 # Lab 01: Configure Microsoft Fabric mirrored databases from Azure SQL Database

-In this lab, the focus is on enabling System assigned managed identity (SAMI) for Azure SQL Database to ensure high availability and disaster recovery.
+In this lab, the focus is on enabling System Assigned Managed Identity (SAMI) for Azure SQL Database to ensure high availability and disaster recovery.
 The lab guides you through the process of connecting to your Azure SQL logical server using SQL Server Management Studio (SSMS).
 You will configure a mirrored Azure SQL Database to provide a reliable failover solution.
 The mirroring setup ensures that your data is synchronized between the primary and mirrored databases, providing resilience in case of failure.
 By completing this lab, you gain practical knowledge of how to enhance the availability and security of your Azure SQL Database.

 ## Task 01:  Enable SAMI of your Azure SQL logical server